carla-simulator/ros-bridge/carla_spawn_actors/README.md

 # ROS Carla Spawn Actors

-The reference Carla client `carla_spawn_actors` can be used to spawn actors (vehicels, sensors, walkers) with attached sensors.
+`carla_spawn_actors` can be used to spawn actors (vehicles, sensors, walkers) with attached sensors.

 Info: To be able to use `carla_manual_control` a camera with role-name 'view' and resolution of 800x600 is required.